-Maintaining water quality in a saltwater aquarium is of the utmost importance for a healthy tank.
-Aside from the normal day to day upkeep (checking water temperature, feeding animals, overall observations and water top off), saltwater aquariums and all of their components require periodic maintenance and cleaning in order to function properly.
+Maintaining water quality in a saltwater aquarium is critical for a healthy tank.
+Aside from the normal day-to-day upkeep (checking water temperature, feeding animals, overall observations and water top-off), saltwater aquariums and all of their components require periodic maintenance and cleaning in order to function properly.

-How often should you perform major cleaning chores depends on your system type.
-While true Berlin Live Rock and Jaubert/Plenum filter systems need little maintenance, Wet/Dry Trickle and canister filters require more frequent attention.
-There are a number of factors which affect how often your tank will require maintenance:
+The best schedule for major cleaning chores depends on your system type.
+While true Berlin live rock and Jaubert/plenum filter systems need little maintenance, wet/dry trickle and canister filters require more frequent attention.
+There are a number of factors that affect how often your tank will require maintenance:

-- Use of toxin (nitrate & phosphate) reducing products.
+- Use of toxin (nitrate and phosphate) reducing products

 - Keeping up with cleaning?